Skip to Content

 The reply URL specified in the request does not match the reply URLs configured for the application.

-Enter the scope in the OAuth scope field.
-The scope name is <client_id>/.default.
-The client ID was obtained above in step 1.
+• Audience: Enter the client ID obtained above in step 1.

-Once the above fields have been populated, click Test to validate the authentication token.
+• Test connectivity: Click to validate the authentication token.

-4. Assign a security profile in API Manager
+4. Assign the security profile in API Manager

 To use the security profile with an API, follow the instructions for configuring a custom API, OData service, or proxy API and select the security profile configured with Microsoft Entra ID OAuth 2.0 authentication.

-5. Access an API with Microsoft Entra ID authentication
+5. Access the API with Microsoft Entra ID authentication

 Once you have saved and published a custom API, OData service, or proxy API, its API is accessible by URL in the application calling the API using the configured authentication method.